Kexodus1/Ark-Ascended-Tools/README.md

    - Anti AFK will automatically move left(A) and right(D) periodically while going prone(X) if the "Move" checkbox is checked to prevent getting kicked from server.
 If the "Eat / Drink" checkbox is checked it will automatically eat and drink with 9 and 0 on the keyboard.
 You may input time in minutes to automatically eat and drink, default is 60 minutes.
 You may use both "Move" and "Eat / Drink" together or separately.<BR><BR>

 - AFK Club ARK<BR>
    - Will automatically farm club ark points without user input.
-It is best to start at the far left mission board so you don't accidentally try to trade a player.
-You can either walk up to the mission board or join selected game then start the program.
+Make sure you make a tribe then start the program, will join the mission from player inventory.
+Duck Duck Jump uses "TAB" for accessing player inventory and "Spacebar" / "C" for the game.
 Currently only supports one game but backend code established to easily add future games.
-Duck Duck Jump uses "E" for accessing mission board and "Spacebar" / "C" for the game.
 (Currently only works for 3840x2160, 3840x1080, 3440x1440, 2560x1440, and 1920x1080)<BR><BR>

 - Mass Baby Feed<BR>
    - This will automatically upon opening baby Dino inventory refresh the food and close the inventory, allowing you to quickly go around and feed multiple baby Dino's.
 Select which food type from drop down to feed the babies when you open inventory.
 If "Solo Nanny" is check marked it will allow you to AFK inside a single baby's inventory and refresh the selected food from the dropdown every 1 minute.
 Make sure you have appropriate food in your inventory.<BR><BR>